deepcloudlabs/dcl200-2024-nov-25/notes-dcl200-2024.nov.25-day3.md

 - **Disadvantages**:
   - Requires Protobuf for data definitions, adding complexity.
   - Less human-readable compared to REST (due to binary format).
+## 2. Modularity
+Modularity is a software design principle that divides a system into smaller parts called modules.
+Each module is self-contained, with specific functionality, allowing for better organization, reusability, and maintainability.
+Below is an explanation of modularity and its evolution in Java and related platforms.
+### 1. OSGi (Open Service Gateway Initiative)
+- **Overview**: OSGi is a framework for developing modular Java applications.
+It allows components (bundles) to be dynamically discovered, loaded, updated, and removed during runtime.
+- **Key Features**:
+  - Dynamic service registry for runtime service discovery.
+  - Versioning and dependency management for modules.
+  - Isolation of module execution to prevent interference.
+- **Applications**:
+  - IoT systems, enterprise applications, and any application requiring high modularity.

+### 2. JBoss 6 -> MSC (Modular Service Container)
+- **Overview**: JBoss 6 introduced MSC as a lightweight and modular service container, enabling more efficient deployment and management of Java applications.
+- **Advantages**:
+  - Faster startup and resource allocation compared to monolithic containers.
+  - Provides a dependency injection mechanism for better modularization.
+  - Allows dynamic reloading of services without restarting the container.
+- **Use Case**:
+  - Enterprise-level applications requiring scalable and modular architectures.

+### 3. Since Java SE 9+
+Java SE 9 introduced the **Java Platform Module System (JPMS)**, also known as **Project Jigsaw**, marking a significant shift in modularity for the Java platform.

+#### i.
+Platform Modularity
+- **Definition**: The Java runtime itself is modularized into a set of components.
+- **Benefits**:
+  - Reduces the size of applications by including only required modules.
+  - Improves security by isolating internal APIs.
+  - Provides better performance and maintainability.
+- **Key Components**:
+  - `java.base` module: The foundational module for all Java applications.
+  - `java.sql`, `java.xml`, and others for specific functionalities.

+#### ii.
+Application Modularity
+- **Definition**: Applications can now define and use their own modules.
+- **Advantages**:
+  - Enforces strong encapsulation of classes and resources.
+  - Simplifies dependency management by declaring module requirements (`module-info.java`).
+- **Features**:
+  - Readability: Modules explicitly state which other modules they depend on.
+  - Accessibility: Controls which parts of the module are accessible to other modules.

+---

+By understanding and utilizing these modularity features, developers can design more efficient, secure, and maintainable Java applications.

 ## 3. Reactive Systems -> Reactive Programming